Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Related works

-A wide range of image processing problems involve optimizing an energy function that combines a data-fidelity term and a regularization term.
+\textit{Adaptive weighting schemes.} A wide range of image processing problems involve optimizing an energy function that combines a data-fidelity term and a regularization term.
 The relative importance between the two terms is usually weighted by a scalar, which disregards the heteroscedastic nature of error residuals \cite{wong_adaptive_2021}.
-To address this challenge, several adaptive weighting schemes are proposed in the spatial domain and over the course of optimization based on the local residual \cite{hong_adaptive_2017,hong_adaptive_2017-1,wong_bilateral_2019}. \citet{wong_adaptive_2021} later provides a data-driven algorithm that deals with multiple frames \cite{wong_adaptive_2021}.
+To address this challenge, several adaptive weighting schemes are proposed in the spatial domain and over the course of optimization based on the local residual \cite{hong_adaptive_2017,hong_adaptive_2017-1,wong_bilateral_2019}.
+Wong \etal~\cite{wong_adaptive_2021} later provides a data-driven algorithm that deals with multiple frames \cite{wong_adaptive_2021}.
+Zhang \etal~\cite{zhang2024heteroscedastic} proposed a ...
 In this paper, we selected AdaReg \cite{wong_bilateral_2019} and AdaFrame \cite{wong_adaptive_2021} as our baselines for adaptive weighting.
+The aforementioned methods are not learning-based; whereas, we proposed a learning-based correspondence scoring in a collaborative framework.